CTFEDs/typography-workshop-2016/blurb.md

 The workshop will be hands-on practical exercises, with a few short presentations (on theoretical and technical considerations) in-between.

-As an attendee you should have some knowledge of HTML, CSS and JavaScript (or are willing to learn).
+As an attendee you should have some knowledge of HTML, CSS and JavaScript (or be willing to learn).
 If you have a laptop, bring it with you.

 ## About the (special) RSVPs